tchx84/Flatseal/DOCUMENTATION.md

 ### Permissions

-This is a list of permissions configurable in Flatseal.
-The descriptions below will assume that the option is enabled (toggled on), if it's a toggle.
+This is a list of permissions that can be configured using Flatseal.
+The descriptions below assume that the options are enabled (toggled on) when it's a toggle.

+There is also a "`flatpak override` equivalent" row for those that want to get started on the CLI of Flatpak permissions.

 #### Share